 The actual refrigeration cycle is different from the standard refrigeration cycle due to different losses:

-Let’s try to understand, actual refrigeration cycle or actual vapour compression cycle,
+Let’s try to understand, the actual refrigeration cycle or actual vapor compression cycle,

 The portion 1-2-3 indicates the flow of the refrigerant in the evaporator at suction pressure and temperature.